Aren’t we all Creative?

 – Mike Romero of Relevant Magazine

 Creativity is defined as: the use of the imagination or original ideas, especially in the production of an artistic work.
 It is vital to see the definition as Imagination OR Original Ideas.
 The OR is so important.
-Brandon and I easily get stuck on the original ideas aspect and loose sight of imagination at times.
+Brandon and I easily get stuck on the original ideas aspect and lose sight of imagination at times.
 Over the years we have learned that this happens to so many others as well.
-To counteract that we have to let go and let our self be free to imagine.
+To counteract that we have to let go and let ourselves be free to imagine.
 This is what inspires the best creativity for us, even if what we imagine fails when it is executed.
 It is the process of imagination that is key.